NamanChoudharyDev/jq-clone/ASSIGNMENT.md

 This section describes the minimum functionality we expect your implementation to satisfy.

 *Grading*.
-In this section you can earn a maximum of 75 points, which constitutes 75% of your final grade for the project.
-"0 points" means that the feature is already implemented in the template.
+In this section you can earn a maximum of 65 points, which constitutes 65% of your final grade for the project.
 You don't *have* to do tasks above in any particular order, but we feel like this order corresponds to escalating difficulty in implementation.
+"0 points" means that the feature is already implemented in the template or we will release a solution to it.

 1. (0 points) Read JSON input from STDIN and filters as the first argument.
   `echo '{"this" : "that"}' | jq '.'`
-2. (15 points) Parse and pretty-print valid JSONs.
+2. (5 points) Parse and pretty-print valid JSONs.
    This means, that your implementation should be able to handle
    1. (0 points)`null`
-   2. (3 points) Numbers (floating-point `1.0` and E-notation included `1.0E+20`)
+   2. (0 points) Numbers (floating-point `1.0` and E-notation included `1.0E+20`)
-   3. (3 points) Strings (with support for escape characters `"Hello, \"world\"!"` and unicode characters)
+   3. (0 points) Strings (with support for escape characters `"Hello, \"world\"!"` and unicode characters)
    4. (1 point)  Booleans
-   5. (4 points) Arrays
+   5. (2 points) Arrays
-   6. (4 points) JSON Objects
+   6. (2 points) JSON Objects

    > *Hint*: Add constructors to the `JSON` type in `src/Jq/Json.hs` and define a parser for each constructor in `src/Jq/JParser.hs`

    Please also note that since for grading purposes we will be test your program as whole, we have to rely heavily on the correctness of implementation for pretty-printing and parsing.
 So while this subtask might seem relatively easy, a big part of your grade depends on it transitively.

-3. (45 points total) Implement all [basic filters](https://jqlang.github.io/jq/manual/#basic-filters).
+3. (45 points total) Implement all [basic filters](https://jqlang.org/manual/#basic-filters).
    In particular:
    1. (0 points) Identity filter `.`, which returns an object given to it.
    2. (2 point)  Parenthesis '()', used for grouping operations.
    3. (5 points) Object indexing, both identifier `.field_name` and generic `.["field_name"]`.
       If the field doesn't exist, running the filter should return `null`.
       In this case "generic" means for all field names, as opposed to "identifier-like".